Daihatsu Cast

 The Daihatsu Cast (ダイハツ・キャスト, Daihatsu Kyasuto) is a kei car built by the Japanese manufacturer Daihatsu since 2015.
-It comes in three variations designated "Style", "Activa" and "Sport".
-Each can be equipped with either front- or four-wheel drive configuration.
+It comes in three variations designated, "Style", "Activa" and "Sport".
+Each one can be equipped with either front- or four-wheel drive configuration.

 The Cast is also sold by Toyota as the Toyota Pixis Joy (トヨタ・ピクシスジョイ, Toyota Pikushisu Joi), which was launched on 31 August 2016.

 Overview

-The Cast Style/Pixis Joy F is targeted at customers who desired an upmarket small passenger vehicle, the Cast Activa/Pixis Joy C is marketed primarily as a light off-road capable crossover with a minimum ground clearance of 175 mm, while the Cast Sport/Pixis Joy S is given such features as handling-oriented suspension tuning to increase its appeal to performance customers.
+The Cast Style/Pixis Joy F is targeted at customers who desire an upmarket small passenger vehicle; the Cast Activa/Pixis Joy C is marketed primarily as a light off-road capable crossover with a minimum ground clearance of 175 mm, while the Cast Sport/Pixis Joy S is given such features as handling-oriented suspension tuning to increase its appeal to performance customers.
 A continuously variable transmission is fitted on all models and the Sport variant is sold with a 7-speed paddle-shifted mode.

+The Cast was lightly facelifted in October 2017, including new grilles for the Style and Activa models and new colors (inside and out).
+The Smart Assist collision avoidance system was updated to the third generation, called the "SA III".

 The Activa and Sport variants (as well as the Pixis Joy C and S) were discontinued in March 2020, leaving only the Style variant.
 Both variants were replaced by the more rugged SUV-styled LA900 series Taft.